ARMmbed/mbed-os/TESTS/network/emac/README.md

 **Expected result:**

-Echo server replies to messages that are sent to it based on whether the driver can allocate memory for frame or not.
-For each sent unicast message reply is waited for 500ms.
-In case reply is not received sending is repeated three times.
-If test expects that memory should be available and sending fails three times, test is failed.
+The echo server replies to messages that are sent to it based on whether the driver can allocate memory for the frame or not.
+For each sent unicast message, a reply waits for 500ms.
+If the reply is not received, it is sent another three times.
+If the test expects that memory should be available and sending fails three times, the test fails.